Summer Institute FAQ

 Almost everyone speaks English.
 So, will I really need to struggle in a foreign language?

 Everyone does not speak English in the hospitals where you are going.
 You may find a few people who do, but very few.
 In Africa, more English is spoken, but your success depends on your mastery of introductory Swahili, or Kinyarwanda and French.
 You are genuinely expected to learn a substantial amount of the local language and use it.
 Some people find it quite advantageous to start studying as soon as they are accepted into the program.
 This is especially important for programs located in Spanish-speaking countries, where English is rarely spoken.
 Often your level of enjoyment of the summer and your acceptance at the hospital will depend on your mastery of the local language.
+Note: English is widely spoken in Uganda and the program includes several short lectures on the local language.

 I realize there's a lot of poverty in low-income countries, but my living conditions will be pretty close to what I'm used to, right?